Self-care: Western philosophy

 Later on, the self-care deficit nursing theory was developed by Dorothea Orem between 1959 and 2001.
 This popular Western theory centers on the medical facet of self-care, and explores the use professional care and an orientation towards resources.
 Under Orem's model self-care has limits when its possibilities have been exhausted therefore making professional care legitimate.
 These deficits in self-care are seen as shaping the best role a nurse may provide.
 There are two phases in Orem's self-care: the investigative and decision-making phase, and the production phase.
 Under this theory, Orem begins to assess the importance of others and support in a more communal form of self-care, while still centering on the physical and medical aspects of care as opposed to the more spiritual or radical political resistance theories.
 This idea of communal care was pioneered by the Black feminist community in an effort to preserve themselves and resist oppression.

+Self-Care in the Workplace

+Self-care in the workplace have been associated with positive employee well-being and organizational productivity.
+Trauma-informed models of care include self-care practices as a critical component of organizational health.
+Self-care helps employees to manage their stress levels and prevent burnout.
+Organizational self-care has been associated with improved job satisfaction, reduced absenteeism, and enhanced job performance.

+Self-care practices that employees can engage in, in the workplace include setting healthy working boundaries, engaging in regular breaks, participating in wellness programs, fostering supportive relationships with colleagues and maintaining work-life balance.

+In high-stress professions such as healthcare, education, and social work, the responsibility of self-care extends beyond the individual and becomes a shared organizational duty.
+Some scholars argue that institutional factors such as heavy workloads, lack of autonomy, can undermine individual self-care efforts, suggesting the needs for systemic interventions alongside personal practices.
+In addition to acknowledging and assessing organization problems, organizational self-care includes institutional policies and advocacy that encourage employees to use: